 How can I write a funeral sermon that’s faithful, concise, powerful, and comforting for this particular funeral service?

-God has a great deal to say to the bereaved, and these principles will help you share his message at a funeral.
+God has a great deal to say to the bereaved.
+(Funerals: For the Care of Souls by Tim Perry and Preaching Hope in Darkness: Help for Pastors in Addressing Suicide from the Pulpit by Scott M. Gibson are two helpful resources.)
+The below principles will help you share his message at a funeral.

 1. Work on your theology of suffering.